poolinaaa/dart-simulation-repo/README.md

 ### Adapting the Project

 Feel free to adjust these parameters to explore different scenarios and test hypotheses based on varying numbers of throws, significance levels, and dartboard sizes.
 Tailor the simulation to your specific needs for in-depth analysis and experimentation.

+## Used technology

+- Python
+- scipy, matplotlib